Github-Samuel/qb-target/README.md

 # qb-target

-This is a fork from BerkieBBs qb-target containing slight CSS and HTML changes, including snippets that include ped and vehicle interactions [Samuel#0008] 👋
+qb-target is a targeting solution that allows interaction with any predefined entity, model, entity type or polyzone.
+While activated you can easily and safely replace markers and distance checking, instead relying on intuitive design to improve player experiences and optimize interaction.

 ## Credits

-- All the credits go to BerkieBBs qb-target, the creators of q-target for rewriting all of the clunky code from bt-target.
+* Lots of credits goes to [qtarget](https://github.com/overextended/qtarget) for rewriting all of bt-target to make it more optimized and this resource is pretty much a fork of it.

-- Biggest credit of all goes to brentN5 for conceptualizing the targeting system!
+* Huge credit to [bt-target](https://github.com/brentN5/bt-target) from brentN5 for making the target a thing!

+* Credit to [ms-peds](https://github.com/MiddleSkillz/ms-peds) for allowing me to use their awesome ped spawner inside the target!

 ## Dependency